necat101/Hierarchos/README.md

 > 1.  **Fixed Worker Loop Mismatch:** 🎯 Corrected a major discrepancy where the inference engine (`QuantizedHierarchos`) was advancing the RNN state `N` times per token (where `N` is `max_l_steps`), while training only advanced it once.
 This caused the model's internal state to drift ahead of the input, leading to severe incoherence.
 Inference now correctly uses a **shadow state** for pondering, matching the training logic.
 > 2.  **Fixed Memory Persistence:** 🧠 Fixed a bug where LTM updates calculated during inference were being discarded.
 The model now correctly **persists** the new memory state (`fast_vals`, `mom_vals`) to its buffers, enabling true test-time learning.
 > 3.  **Manager Pondering (ACT) in Inference:** ⚖️ Implemented the "Manager Pondering" (Adaptive Computation Time) logic in `QuantizedHierarchos` to match the training behavior.
 This resolves the "drift discrepancy" by ensuring the Manager's goal setting is consistent between training and inference.
 > 4.  **Verified Stability:** ✅ Validated with reproduction scripts confirming that training and inference drift dynamics are now identical.
-Training results show stable convergence (e.g., loss=10.6880, ponder=3.09, commit=4.30e-01).
+Training results show stable convergence

 ### 🚀 **New in v0.11.5:**